Walls and Bridges: Aftermath and reissues

-Walls and Bridges was Lennon's last album of original material until 1980's Double Fantasy, although a follow-up, titled Between the Lines, was planned for late 1975.
+Walls and Bridges was the last album to feature original songs by Lennon until 1980's Double Fantasy, although a follow-up to Walls and Bridges, to be titled Between the Lines, was planned for late 1975.
 Tony King, an Apple vice-president, confirms this.
 King also says that Carlos Alomar was to hire a group of black musicians, and that Lennon had written the song "Tennessee" for the album.
 In a 1975 interview for the Old Grey Whistle Test, Lennon indicated he was planning a new album and a TV special.

 Walls and Bridges was first re-released on vinyl in the US in 1978, then again in 1982, and 1989, on Capitol.
 After Lennon's death, the album, along with seven other Lennon albums, was reissued by EMI as part of a box set, which was released in the UK on 15 June 1981.
 It was re-released on vinyl in the UK in 1985, on the Parlophone label.
 Walls and Bridges was first released on CD on 20 July 1987 in the UK, and nearly a year later in the US, on 19 April 1988.
 The album was released again on vinyl, this time as part of EMI's limited edition "The Millennium Vinyl Collection" series, in 1999.

 Walls and Bridges was released in a remixed and remastered form in November 2005 (although four of the original tracks – "Old Dirt Road", "Bless You", "Scared" and "Nobody Loves You" – were not remixed).
 The remastered version featured an alternative cover.
 This new cover retained Lennon's signature and hand-written title, but used one of the portraits Bob Gruen took for the album instead of Lennon's childhood drawings.
 The bonus tracks for the reissue include "Whatever Gets You thru The Night" performed live with Elton John, a previously unreleased acoustic version of "Nobody Loves You (When You're Down And Out)", and a promotional interview with Lennon.

 Capitol again reissued the album on 4 October 2010.
 This version was a remaster of the original album mixes and used the original cover art; the album was available separately or as part of the John Lennon Signature Box.